SoK: Evaluating Jailbreak Guardrails for Large Language Models: Guardrail Analysis Based on Taxonomy

 Initially, methods tended to focus on directly determining the harmfulness of a request or providing a summary analysis after the judgment.
 For example, Self Defense~\cite{SelfDefense} directly employs the target LLM to assess the safety of its own generated responses and subsequently furnish an explanation for its findings.
 In a similar vein, Llama Guard~\cite{LlamaGuard} operates by first identifying an unsafe text and then assigning it to a harmfulness category.
 Complementing these approaches, WildGuard~\cite{WildGuard} offers a multi-faceted assessment, simultaneously reporting the harmfulness status of the input prompt, the generated response, and whether the response was ultimately refused.

-Recent methods tend to conduct a detailed analysis before making a safety judgment.
-For example, SelfDefend~\cite{SelfDefend} first summarizes the input intention and then assesses whether it constitutes a jailbreak request.
-GuardReasoner~\cite{GuardReasoner} and X-Guard~\cite{X-Guard} employ chain-of-thought reasoning to analyze the potential harms and finally give a safety judgment.
 More recently, however, there has been a discernible shift towards methodologies that conduct a more detailed, upfront analysis before arriving at a safety judgment.
 Illustrating this trend, SelfDefend~\cite{SelfDefend} first summarizes the underlying intention of the input and then assesses whether this intention constitutes a jailbreak request.
 Building upon this principle of preliminary in-depth analysis, both GuardReasoner~\cite{GuardReasoner} and X-Guard~\cite{X-Guard} employ chain-of-thought reasoning.
 This allows them to meticulously trace and analyze potential harms associated with a query, culminating in a final safety judgment.

 Undeniably, the strength of these LLM-driven techniques lies in the excellent language understanding intrinsic to the models themselves.
 As a result, these approaches demonstrate considerable efficacy in detecting a diverse range of jailbreak attempts and notably improve the explainability of the safety judgments they provide.
 Nevertheless, a crucial trade-off exists.
 While effective and explainable, these advanced guardrails may introduce substantially more computational overhead when compared to rule-based and model-based techniques.